 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 The M Typ 240 indeed provides for movie recording, while the S Typ 006 does not.
 The highest resolution format that the M Typ 240 can use is 1080/25p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The S Typ 006 and the M Typ 240 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The table below summarizes some of the other core capabilities of the Leica S Typ 006 and Leica M Typ 240 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica S Typ 006 (⇒ rgt)||optical||YES||3.0||922||fixed||no||4000||1.5||no||no|